Pomax/are-we-flying/docs/index.md

 #### Optimizing our call time: adding caching

 If we look at the previous result's `ms` value, we see that it takes about 100 milliseconds to get a result... that's pretty long!
-Let's see where the holdup is in this process by [tracing the function calls](https://github.com/Pomax/js-call-tracer/tree/main):
+It might not seem very long, but we don't want to get "a handful of elevation values", we're going to want to get a _whole bunch_ of them and find the highest elevation amongst them, so we Let's see which part(s) of the code are taking up how much time, [tracing the function calls](https://github.com/Pomax/js-call-tracer/tree/main):

 ```javascript
 ╭┈┈